Lmandy239/FilmQueryProject/README.md

 # Lessons Learned

-It is very hard to translate query data into the methods, sometimes it will result in errors that at first seem to be due to typos in mysql; however it usually is an invalid prompt within the result sets.
+It is very hard to translate query data into the methods; sometimes it will result in errors that at first seem to be due to typos in MySQL; however, it is usually an invalid prompt within the result sets.

-I spent a lot of the project plugging in data, and playing with the methods.
-Sometimes my methods simply had too much going on which led, to the creation of other methods.
+I spent a lot of the project plugging in data and playing with the methods.
+Sometimes my methods simply had too much going on, which led to the creation of other methods.
 For example, at first I tried to produce the list of actors from each movie within the respective film search methods.
-This would work if I printed the list within those methods, but the idea was to only print stuff as debugging and keep all the interface interaction within main.
+This would work if I printed the list within those methods, but the idea was to only print stuff in the DBO as debugging statements, and keep all the interface interaction within main.

-Overall, I feel like this project challenged me in more ways that one.
-I'm looking forward to expanding upon this subject, some extra practice would also help.
+Overall, I feel like this project challenged me in more ways than one.
+I'm looking forward to expanding upon this subject; some extra practice would also help.